Project: Court House Farm

 Project overview

-The Court House Farm site covers just over eight hectares of greenfield land, at the edge of the village of Pill and just five miles from the centre of Bristol.
-The site is currently designated as within the Bristol metropolitan Green Belt.
-Lands Improvement is promoting the site for release through the emerging North Somerset Local Plan, in order to accommodate approximately 200 dwellings.
+The Court House Farm site covers 25 acres of greenfield land, at the edge of the village of Pill, five miles from the centre of Bristol.
+The site is currently designated within the Bristol metropolitan greenbelt but is considered to form part the government’s new ‘grey belt’ designation.
+We have submitted an outline application for up to 186 homes, of which 45% will be affordable.
+North Somerset Council are currently in the process of determining the application (ref.
+25/P/1413/OUT).

-Pill is a large village on the eastern edge of Bristol, benefiting from an abundance of day-to-day amenities for a settlement of its size.
-It will also benefit from the recreation of a station (previously closed in 1964 as part of the Beeching cuts), which will provide services on the Portishead branch line into Bristol Temple Meads.
-Just over the M5, off junction 19 lies the Royal Portbury Dock, a major employer in the region.
+Pill is a large village on the eastern edge of Bristol, benefiting from an abundance of day-to-day amenities that will also benefit from the planned re-opening of a station (previously closed in 1964 as part of the Beeching cuts), which will provide services on the Portishead branch line into Bristol Temple Meads.
+Just over the M5, off junction 19, lies the Royal Portbury Dock, a major employer in the region.

 Project progress